pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-01)

+The current focus is on fixing deployment issues with Vercel.
+We've identified and resolved an issue with the signup page where `useSearchParams()` was not wrapped in a Suspense boundary, causing deployment failures.
+This is a requirement in Next.js 15.1.7 for client-side hooks.

-The current focus is on improving the JD Developer component by removing unnecessary validation requirements.
+Previous focus was on improving the JD Developer component by removing unnecessary validation requirements.
 We've successfully modified the API route to make education, experience, and certifications optional, fixing a console error that was preventing job description generation.

-Previous focus was on enhancing the authentication system by adding Google OAuth integration to the application.
+We've also enhanced the authentication system by adding Google OAuth integration to the application.
 We've successfully implemented Google sign-in buttons on both the sign-in and sign-up pages, and fixed environment configuration issues.

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Fixed Vercel deployment issues:

+  - Wrapped `useSearchParams()` in a Suspense boundary in the signup page
+  - Refactored the signup page to follow the same pattern as the signin page
+  - Location: `nextjs-app/src/app/auth/signup/page.tsx`

 - Fixed JD Developer validation requirements: